gsimon75/esp8266_gps_unit/README.md

 is also a threat.)

 Suppose we have all the data on that server, valid and secure and all that, but then ... what shall we do with it?
-Obviously we need some sort of _customer client app_ that displays and manipulates that data (like tracking _my_ pizza order, or _my_ dog, or take/return _my_ shopping cart, etc.) Yes, it involves more access control, and this time it's not just some company-internal cart registry but big-time real-world external auth like sign-in with Google or Facebook or LinkedIn.
+Obviously we need some sort of _customer app_ that displays and manipulates that data (like tracking _my_ pizza order, or _my_ dog, or take/return _my_ shopping cart, etc.) Yes, it involves more access control, and this time it's not just some company-internal cart registry but big-time real-world external auth like sign-in with Google or Facebook or LinkedIn.